TanviVRajput/Sales_Insights/README.md

 ## **Recommendation**

+**Maintain Healthy Customer Relationships in High-Profit Markets**

-* Should Maintain healthy relationship with the customers in Bhubaneshwar, Surat, Patna as they are highest profit % by market.
+The company should focus on maintaining healthy relationships with customers in Bhubaneshwar, Surat, and Patna, as these markets have the highest profit percentages.

-* Make some stategy for Bengaluru market as its revenue are less and also profit % are in negative.

-* Figure out what need to be done as sales quantity in Kanpur, Bengaluru, Patna, Bhubaneshwar, Surat are the lowest.
+**Develop a Strategy for the Bengaluru Market**

+The Bengaluru market has lower revenue and negative profit percentages, so the company should develop a strategic plan to address this underperforming market.

+**Analyze Low-Performing Sales Regions**

+The company should investigate the reasons behind the low sales quantities in Kanpur, Bengaluru, Patna, Bhubaneshwar, and Surat, and implement measures to improve sales in these regions.

+**Optimize North-South Zone Performance**

-* North zone have highest revenue contribution but lowest profit % whereas South zone have lowest revenue contribution but highest profit %.
-Try to increase customers in South zone.
+The North zone has the highest revenue contribution but the lowest profit percentages, while the South zone has the lowest revenue contribution but the highest profit percentages.
+The company should focus on increasing customer acquisition in the South zone to improve overall profitability.

+**Replicate Successful Strategies from Mumbai to Delhi**

-* Delhi is the highest revenue contibutor and eightth highest profit contributor whereas Mumbai is the second highest revenue contributor and sixth highest profit contributor.
-So its need to be implement the same market strategy as in mumbai to increase the profit % in Delhi
+Delhi is the highest revenue contributor but the eighth highest profit contributor, while Mumbai is the second highest revenue contributor and the sixth highest profit contributor.
+The company should implement the same successful strategies used in Mumbai to increase the profit percentage in Delhi.